 I complied.
 He was very short, I was very not, and he played the contrast for laughs while he circled me in his French outfit and accosted me in his English accent.

 “And what is it that you do, Mark?”

 “I’m a writer.”

 It was funny because it hurt because it was true.
 (Paul got free tickets through his work.)

-Life is the definition of full, these days—but I still carve out time to stay on my creative grind.
+Life these days is the definition of full—but I still carve out time to stay on my creative grind.
 It scratches an itch nothing else can touch.

 This page is so named as a kind of tombstone for my long-defunct blog: a pile to step in.
 It’s so strange to remember how much that thing mattered to me.
 I won’t even link to it b/c all the links are broken now and the formatting is covered in cobwebs and dust.

 Sometimes a sinkhole just opens up